oiraqi/xcommerce-standalone-c/README.md

 - Apply various features of C programming including pointers, arrays and strings, and ultimately user-defined data types and files
 - Explain the purpose of a C program that is written by others, and analyze whether it compiles and runs successfully

-## Starting point
-- git clone https://github.com/oiraqi/xcommerce-standalone-c.git
-- cd xcommerce-standalone-c
-- code .
-- There you go!

-## Prerequisites
-- Git installed
-- Gcc (MinGW for Windows) installed
-- VS Code installed

 ## Milestone 1 (Basic specifications, algorithms only)
 1.1.
 We start by considering a single-product catalog.
 Each customer calls and specifies the quantiy of the product (the only product available) s/he wants to order.
 The operator shall use the Telecommerce Application to compute the total price.

-*=> Identify the problem input and output*
+- Identify the problem input and output
-*=> Design the algorithm and express it as a flow chart*
+- Design the algorithm and express it as a flow chart 1.2.

 ## Milestone 2
+*Prerequisites*
+- Git installed
+- Gcc (MinGW for Windows) installed
+- VS Code installed
+- git clone https://github.com/oiraqi/xcommerce-standalone-c.git
+- cd xcommerce-standalone-c
+- code .
+- There you go!

 ## Milestone 3